datkumar/code-journal/src/content/concepts/dev/git/03-git-branches.md

 >>>>>>> feature
 ```

+### Mergetool

-There are a bunch of [`mergetool`](https://git-scm.com/docs/git-mergetool) options for helping you to resolve conflicts:
+There are a bunch of [`mergetool`](https://git-scm.com/docs/git-mergetool) options which you can set as the editor for helping you to open and resolve conflicts:

 ```sh title="Using 'mergetool' to resolve conflicts"
 # View list of mergetool editors: